Kotlin/kotlinx-kover/docs/gradle-plugin/configuring.md

 The `GroupingEntityType` type is used for this:
 - `APPLICATION` - one current coverage value for the entire application will be calculated
 - `CLASS` - the current value will be calculated individually for each class.
 So the bounds will be checked for each class
 - `PACKAGE` - the current value will be calculated individually for all classes in each package.
-So the bounds will be checked for each class
+So the bounds will be checked for each package

 ## Merging reports
 If it is necessary to generate a report for a specific build variant using the Kover default report tasks, it is possible to combine the contents of the Android report and the default report.